reyu110/ML-AI-projects/README.md

 # DeepSeek AI Chat with Ollama

+Note: Deepseek_clean.py removes the reasoning text when saving.

 This project queries the **DeepSeek AI** model using **Ollama**, processes the responses by cleaning unwanted text, and saves the results in a CSV file.

 ## Features